Tutorial to develop a Spyder plugin#

 from spyder.utils.icon_manager import ima

-Add an initial import:
+and add an initial import:

 # Third party imports